Syracuse Falls Short on Emotional Senior Night

 Citrus TV Field Hockey Reporter

-SYRACUSE, N.Y. — The last time Syracuse (8-6, 1-5 Atlantic Coast) faced Louisville (12-4, 3-3 ), the Cardinals defeated the Orange 3-2 to knock them out of the ACC tournament.
-On Friday, it looked like Syracuse would avenge its loss last season as it held the led with eight minutes left in regulation.
-But, Louisville scored two unanswered goals for the 3-2 double overtime win.
+SYRACUSE, N.Y. — The last time Syracuse (8-6, 1-5 Atlantic Coast) faced Louisville (12-4, 3-3 Atlantic Coast), the Cardinals defeated the Orange 3-2 to knock them out of the ACC tournament.
+On Friday, it looked like Syracuse would avenge that loss as SU held the lead with eight minutes left in regulation.
+But, Louisville scored two straight goals for the 3-2 double overtime win.

 Weers shined on Syracuse’s senior night, scoring two goals on the Orange’s first two shots of the game.
 But, her strong performance fell short.